CharlieInRain/docs-site/docs/smart-chain/wallet/ledger.md

 # Ledger

-BNB and coins on Binance Smart Chain are supported by the Ledger Nano S hardware wallet.
+BNB and coins on BNB Smart Chain are supported by the Ledger Nano S hardware wallet.
 The following describes how to use Ledger Nano S to connect to BSC

 ## Requirements
 * A Ledger Nano S hardware wallet with latest firmware.